Northland stretches downwards from the very tip of the North Island, encompassing the Bay of Islands, Kauri Coast and Whangarei.

 Auckland is New Zealand's largest city and main transport hub.
 Make sure you stop and enjoy the shopping, dining and natural wonders Auckland has to offer.

-The Bay of Plenty region is home to spectacular beaches, juicy kiwifruit and an active island volcano.
+The Bay of Plenty region is home to spectacular beaches, juicy kiwifruit and New Zealand's only active marine volcano.

 Eastland is the place where the first Polynesian canoes landed, Captain Cook made his first landfall and Maori and European first encountered each other.